Galaxy: Physical diameters

+Angular diameter

+As early as the time of Edwin Hubble in 1936, there have been attempts to characterize the diameters of galaxies.
+The earliest efforts were based on the observed angle subtended by the galaxy and its estimated distance, leading to an angular diameter (also called "metric diameter").

 Isophotal diameter

 The isophotal diameter is introduced as a conventional way of measuring a galaxy's size based on its apparent surface brightness.
 Isophotes are curves in a diagram - such as a picture of a galaxy - that adjoins points of equal brightnesses, and are useful in defining the extent of the galaxy.
 The apparent brightness flux of a galaxy is measured in units of magnitudes per square arcsecond (mag/arcsec2; sometimes expressed as mag arcsec−2), which defines the brightness depth of the isophote.
 To illustrate how this unit works, a typical galaxy has a brightness flux of 18 mag/arcsec2 at its central region.
 This brightness is equivalent to the light of an 18th magnitude hypothetical point object (like a star) being spread out evenly in a one square arcsecond area of the sky.
-For the purposes of objectivity, the spectrum of light being used is sometimes also given in figures.
-As an example, the Milky Way has an average surface brightness of 22.1 B-mag/arcsec−2, where B-mag refers to the brightness at the B-band (445 nm wavelength of light, in the blue part of the visible spectrum).

-R.O.
-Redman in 1936 suggested that the diameters of galaxies (then referred to as "elliptical nebulae") should be defined at the 25.0 mag/arcsec2 isophote at the B-band, which is expected to cover much of the galaxy's light profile.
-This isophote then became known simply as D25 (short for "diameter 25"), and corresponds to at least 10% of the normal brightness of the night sky, which is very near the limitations of blue filters at that time.
-This method was particularly used during the creation of the Uppsala General Catalogue using blue filters from the Palomar Observatory Sky Survey in 1972.

-This conventional standard, however, is not universally agreed upon.
-Erik Holmberg in 1958 measured the diameters of at least 300 galaxies at the isophote of about 26.5 mag/arcsec2 (originally defined as where the photographic brightness density with respect to plate background is 0.5%).
-Various other surveys such that of the ESO in 1989 use isophotes as faint as 27.0 mag/arcsec2.
-Nevertheless, corrections of these diameters were introduced by both the Second and Third Reference Catalogue of Galaxies (RC2 and RC3), at least to those galaxies being covered by the two catalogues.
+The isophotal diameter is typically defined as the region enclosing all the light down to 25 mag/arcsec2 in the blue B-band, which is then referred to as the D25 standard.